-Featuring Dorthy Hershman, Kerri Quirk, J.P Viola
+Featuring Bruce Ira Goldring, Maurice Hansen, Dorthy Hershman, Linda St. John, Kerri Quirk, J.P Viola, Peter Wickenden

 In 2013 Rashidi was awarded the prestigious Grand Prix for Marginal Art at the Biennial of Naïve & Marginal Art in Belgrade.
 His work is represented in several museums which include: The Collection de l'Art Brut, Lausanne, The American Folk Art Museum, New York, and The French Museum of Modern Art, Pompidou, Paris.
 The artist has also been nominated for the 16th Contemporary Art Foundation Drawing Prize, he is amongst the three finalists, the winner will be announced at the Salon de Dessin, Paris, on the 23rd March.

 Jon Sarkin (b.
 1953) is an American artist, based in Gloucester, MA.
 His art is an unmediated outpouring of creativity emerging from a mysterious psychological space we all possess, but which is usually inaccessible.
 The door that world was unlocked for Jon by a catastrophic event, but what was lost was also accompanied by a new ability to communicate powerfully through visual art.
 The door to this other place for Jon remains open, and through it he continues to share his unique vision of the world.